Private Wealth 2024

 Deductions

-Certain deductions are allowed, such as donations paid to recognised charities, expenses of self-education paid on fees in connection with certain courses of education and/or examinations, qualifying home loan interest payments paid towards a Hong Kong property occupied by the taxpayer, and mandatory contributions paid to a mandatory provident fund scheme.
-With effect from the 2022/23 tax year, tenants chargeable to Hong Kong salaries tax will be allowed a deduction of up to HKD100,000 on the rent paid towards a qualifying tenancy in Hong Kong.
+Certain deductions are allowed, such as donations paid to recognised charities, expenses of self-education paid on fees in connection with certain courses of education and/or examinations, qualifying home loan interest payments paid towards a Hong Kong property occupied by the taxpayer, rent paid towards a qualifying tenancy in Hong Kong, mandatory contributions paid to a mandatory provident fund scheme, and qualifying premiums paid under the Voluntary Health Insurance Scheme.
+In order to help promote fertility and create a children-friendly environment in Hong Kong, it was proposed in the 2023 Policy Address that starting from the 2024/2025 year of assessment, the deductions for home loan interest or domestic rents will be raised from HKD100,000 to HKD120,000 for taxpayers who reside with their child.

 Profits Tax